SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 Another notable alternative is [PandasGUI](https://github.com/adamerose/pandasgui), which, as one can guess, is a GUI (PyQt5) application, although it uses QtWebEngine inside.

-The obvious downside is, of course, that these applications are huge ones with lots of dependencies, and they have to be installed in the same environment as your project.

 ## Remote kernels {#remote-kernels}

 There are yet some problems in the current configuration.

 -   Input/output handling is far from perfect.
 For instance, (at least in my configuration) Emacs tends to get slow for log-like outputs, e.g. Keras with `verbose=2`.
 It may even hang if an output is a one long line.
--   `ipdb` behaves rather awkwardly if called from an `src` block, although it at least will let you type `quit`.
+-   `ipdb` behaves awkwardly if called from an `src` block, although it at least will let you type `quit`.
 -   Whenever you close Emacs, kernels are stopped, so you'd have to execute the code again on the next start.

 ### Using a "remote" kernel {#using-a-remote-kernel}

-For the reasons above I prefer to use a standalone kernel.
-To do that, execute the following command in the path and environment you need:
+For the reasons above I sometimes prefer to use a standalone kernel.
+To start a Jupyter kernel, run the following command in the environment and path you need:

 ```bash
 jupyter kernel --kernel=python